cs-imgd-420x-20a/cs-imgd-420x-20a.github.io/README.md

 ### Week 1: Getting Started / Review
 1/15 - *Basic Intro to WebGL / Shader programmming*.
 Assignment:  Complete the [onboarding assignment](./onboarding.md).
 Due 1/16.
 1/16 - *GLSL Live Coding*.
-Assignment:  I. Read / experiment with [http://thebookofshaders.com](The Book of Shaders) up through the lesson on [https://thebookofshaders.com/11/](Noise).
+Assignment:  I. Read / experiment with [The Book of Shaders](http://thebookofshaders.com) up through the lesson on [Noise](https://thebookofshaders.com/11/).
 There may be a quiz on this on 1/20.
 II.
-Complete [./shader_live_coding.md](Shader Live Coding Assignment), also due 1/20.
+Complete [Shader Live Coding Assignment](./shader_live_coding.md) also due 1/20.

 ### Week 2: Analog / Digital Video Synthesis, Rendering to Textures
 1/20 - *History and Techniques of Analog Video Synthesis*.